Skip to content

 Are there penalties for early auto loan payoff?

 Most auto loans have no prepayment penalty.
-Some lenders charge a small fee if paid off within the first year.
-Checking the loan agreement for a prepayment clause takes a minute and prevents surprises.
+Some lenders charge a small fee if the loan is paid off within the first year.
+The loan agreement's prepayment clause confirms whether either applies.

 What counts as an extra payment?

-Any amount above the regular monthly installment.
-Lump sums work the same way — enter the equivalent monthly extra (annual bonus divided by 12) or simulate separately.
-Make sure the lender applies extras to principal, not next month's payment.
+Any amount paid above the regular monthly instalment.
+Lump sums work the same way — entering the equivalent monthly extra (annual bonus divided by 12, for example) approximates the effect, or the lump sum can be modelled as a separate scenario.
+Confirming the lender applies extras to principal (rather than to the next month's payment) ensures the calculator's behaviour matches the actual loan.

 Related Calculators